JoeyShapiro/Kale/NOTES.md

 the view should not handle convertint actions to items wait what does the model do, does it only send data gpt claims the model handles it, but how. i kinda like my idea

+i think the best idea is to parse when i need it